edraj/pydmart/README.md

-# Example Package
+# Pydmart

-This is a Dmart client for python to interact with a Dmart instance
+This is a Python Dmart client used to interact with a Dmart instance

 ## Installation